Zonker Harris: Lifestyle

 Zonker spent several years as a live-in babysitter for B.D. and Boopsie's daughter Samantha in Connecticut.
 As they live on the former Walden Commune, Zonker was reunited with his beloved puddle.
 He contributed to the household by working at McFriendly's, apparently a portmanteau of McDonald's and Friendly's restaurants.

 In 2012, with the legalization of marijuana in Colorado, Zonker and his nephew Zipper began to conceive a plan to move to Boulder and start a marijuana farm.
 They did this in early 2014.

 Occasionally he travels back to his birthplace of California to commune with "Old Surfer Dude", an elderly man who preaches the virtues of the surfer lifestyle in a style reminiscent of both a kung fu master and Yoda.
 He has been in conflict for many years with David Geffen for denying the public access to his beaches, in conflict with California law.
 Geffen finally relented in 2005.
 There is an access way in Malibu named after Zonker.

 Zonker is entirely uninterested in sex and romance and has never pursued a romantic relationship.
-He claims that this is because his heart was broken by a girl when he was ten years old, and that this convinced him that love wasn't worth the trouble.
+He claims that this is because his heart was broken by a girl when he was ten years old, and that this convinced him that love was not worth the trouble.

 Zonker often supports political causes that are out of the mainstream.
 Zonker voted for Ross Perot in 1992 and worked for his Uncle Duke's 2000 presidential campaign.
 In a March 2010 strip, he told a Tea Party supporter that he has "always stuck it to the man".

 Wesleyan University students hold an unofficial yearly event in April called Zonker Harris Day, celebrating psychedelic music and culture, with the Doonesbury character as a mascot.
+MGMT are among the acts to have performed at Zonker Harris Day: in 2003, while the members were undergraduates at Wesleyan, the band performed a set including a version of their later hit "Kids".
 In early 2008, the new Wesleyan University president, Michael S. Roth, declared Zonker Harris Day to be "stupid", and the Residential Life office officially opposed its "hippie-druggie" image.
 Funding for the event was banned pending a new title.
 After prolonged disagreement, students renamed the event "Ze Who Shall Not Be Named Day".
 With a new name, the former Zonker Harris Day was held as usual on April 19, 2008.
 The students protested what they viewed to be unnecessary and irrelevant censorship, while the administration maintained that Zonker Harris Day gave the university a poor image.
 A series of strips in late 2010 parodied this, with Zonker (having been told of the event's renaming) debating whether or not to personally intervene, especially in light of the major conflict on his calendar in April – the Royal Wedding of Prince William.
 In 2011, the name of the festival was reinstated.

 The University of Miami named the scout team the Zonkers.